RESEARCH

 Data infrastructure

-The KB operates a quality-assured data infrastructure hosted by FIZ Karlsruhe and derived from the contents of the Scopus (Elsevier) and Web of Science (Clarivate Analytics) databases.
-The OpenAlex databases will be integrated into the infrastructure in the same manner as the other two databases in the course of 2025.
+The KB operates a quality-assured data infrastructure hosted by FIZ Karlsruhe.
+At the center of the data infrastructure are the bibliographic databases Scopus (Elsevier) and the core collections of the Web of Science (WoS, Clarivate Analytics).
+The OpenAlex databases will be integrated into the infrastructure on an equal footing with the other two databases in the course of 2025.

 The databases are checked using a series of automatic and semi-automatic procedures during the loading processes.
 Any errors during loading and mapping are corrected and data irregularities are reported to Elsevier and Clarivate.
-Unifications and standardizations, e.g. of journal names and country information, are carried out.
+Some standardizations are made, especially in the case of identifiers and country information.
 Each database version is accompanied by an internally published quality assurance report and once a year aggregated data and indicators are compared with the previous year’s status in publicly available yearly reports.

-The schemas of the databases are designed and optimized for bibliometric applications.
-In addition to the raw data the databases contain enhanced data and pre-computed indicators.
+The schemas of the bibliometric databases are designed and optimized for use in bibliometric analyses; they also contain data enrichments and pre-calculated indicators.

 The DDL script for creating the tables is also available on Zenodo.